DThil-Dev/Batch-Render-Token-Utility/README.md

 1. What you contributed.
 2. Why you contributed.
 3. What you plan on using this plugin for.
-4. Whether or not this plugin has any NSFW or 18+ content.
+4. Whether or not the content produced with this plugin has any NSFW or 18+ content.

 *Do not use this code for the production of any NSFW or 18+ work.*